deutranium/Algorithms/Readme.md

 ### TLDR of contributing.md:

-- Ensure that no one is working on (or already completed) the algorithm abd language you want to work on
+- Ensure that no one is working on (or already completed) the algorithm and language you want to work on
 - Use descriptive comit messages
 - You can create an issue for the algorithm you want to claim and work on
 - **FOLLOW THE DIRECTORY STRUCTURE AND NAMING CONVENTION**